Apidog

 What is Postman

-Postman is an API tool that allows developers to design and test APIs.
+Postman is an API testing tool that allows developers to design and test APIs.
 It is known for its user-friendly interface and flexibility to perform a wide range of tasks.
 Postman is compatible with both, REST and SOAP APIs.

 Postman